Prevalence of female genital mutilation: Egypt

 As of 2018, UNICEF's latest data, from 2015, reports 14% of Egyptian girls aged 0 to 14 had been subjected to FGM, while 87% of females aged 15 to 49 had so.
 This is down from a previous 2008 study that reported the prevalence at 91%.
 The 2016 UNICEF report stated that the share of girls aged 15 to 19 who had undergone FGM dropped from 97% in 1985 to 70% in 2015.
 The percentage of girls and women aged 15 to 49 years who had undergone FGM in the years 2004–2015 was 87%, while girls aged 0 to 14 years who had undergone FGM in the years 2010–2015 numbered 14%.
 Earlier, a study in 2000 found that 97% of Egypt's population practiced FGM and a 2005 study found that over 95% of Egyptian women have undergone some form of FGM.
 38% of girls and women aged 15 to 49 years who had heard about FGM thought the practice should end, while 28% of the boys and men those ages did.

 Although it has had limited effect, Egypt's Ministry of Health and Population has banned all forms of female genital mutilation since 2007.
-The ministry's order declared it is 'prohibited for any doctors, nurses, or any other person to carry out any cut of, flattening or modification of any natural part of the female reproductive system'.
+The ministry's order declared it is "prohibited for any doctors, nurses, or any other person to carry out any cut of, flattening or modification of any natural part of the female reproductive system."
 Islamic authorities in the nation also stressed that Islam opposes female genital mutilation.
 The Grand Mufti of Egypt, Ali Gomaa, said that it is "Prohibited, prohibited, prohibited."
 Egypt passed a law banning FGM.
 The June 2007 Ministry ban eliminated a loophole that allowed girls to undergo the procedure for health reasons.

-There had previously been provisions under the Penal Code involving "wounding" and "intentional infliction of harm leading to death", as well as a ministerial decree prohibiting FGM.
+There had previously been provisions under the Penal Code involving "wounding" and "intentional infliction of harm leading to death," as well as a ministerial decree prohibiting FGM.
 In December 1997, the Court of Cassation (Egypt's highest appeals court) upheld a government banning of the practice providing that those who did not comply would be subjected to criminal and administrative punishments.
 In Egypt's first trial for committing female genital mutilation, two men were acquitted in November 2014; the doctor was ordered to pay the girl's mother compensation.
 In 2015 after an appeal the doctor was sentenced to more than two years in prison and the father was given a three-month suspended sentence.
-On 30 May 2018, the Dar al-Ifta al-Misriyyah, a governmental body which advises on Islamic law, declared FGM 'religiously forbidden'.
+On 30 May 2018, the Dar al-Ifta al-Misriyyah, a governmental body which advises on Islamic law, declared FGM "religiously forbidden."
 Health Minister Ahmed Emad el-Din Rady presented a six-step plan to eliminate FGM in Egypt by 2030.

+FGM is widespread across Egypt.
+It is most common in Upper Egypt where 92.1% of women underwent the procedure, followed by 86.9% in Lower Egypt and 74.5% in Egypt's urban governorates.